damianhakert/damianhakert.github.io/source/posts/2016-04-20-webcast-recording-and-slides-introduction-to-ci-in-gitlab.html.md

 image_title: '/images/unsplash/stars.png'
 ---

-In this webcast, the GitLab CI team walked us through GitLab's built in Continuous Integration.
+In this webcast, the GitLab CI team walked us through GitLab's built-in Continuous Integration.
 The team also gave two demos to allow you to see CI in action.

 Here's a quick look at what was covered in the webcast.